linepogl/impartial-pipes/doc/Reducing/p_count.md

 ## p_count

-Partial function to count the element of the iterable that satisfy some optional predicate.
+Returns a partial function that counts the elements of an iterable that satisfy some optional predicate.
 If no predicate is provided, the function counts the number of all the elements in the iterable.

 ### Syntax